by Freya Vajra

 A part of the victim pattern is to make it ‘my fault’.
 To be consumed by guilt and shame and to take responsibility for how a toxic person may have hurt you.

-This is so common in domestic violence, narcissistic abuse (NPD abuse) and child abuse scenarios, and I think this is where a lot of New Age ‘mirror theory’ (the theory that whatever is attracted into your world is a mirror of you) can be misused.
+This is so common in domestic violence, narcissistic abuse, and child abuse scenarios, and I think this is where a lot of New Age ‘mirror theory’ (the theory that whatever is attracted into your world is a mirror of you) can be misused.
 These concepts are powerful when used properly.
-The idea is to empower people to see where you were playing your part so as to be able to move beyond the pattern.
+The idea of mirror theory is to empower people to see how you were playing your part so as to be able to move beyond the pattern.

 But taking responsibility for your part and taking responsibility for someone else’s actions can be confused if people are not mature in their way of thinking.
 And it can also be used as a way to shift the focus from the person who is behaving badly to the person who needs to ‘get out of victim consciousness.’

-In short, it can be a way for people behaving as perpetrators can get out of taking responsibility.
-For example, through manipulation and gaslighting.
-And if the ‘victim’ (and bystanders) don’t call the behaviour for what it is, it reinforces the drama triangle of victim, perpetrator and rescuer (and bystander.
-Let’s make it a square).
+In short, it can be a way for people behaving as perpetrators can get out of taking responsibility, through manipulation and gaslighting.
+And if the ‘victim’ (and bystanders) don’t call the behaviour for what it is, it reinforces the drama triangle of victim, perpetrator and rescuer.

 Telling someone ‘Don’t be a victim’ doesn’t help.
 What it does do, is actually prevent them from feeling the feelings of being victimised.